Placement tests assess your math and English skills to confirm you’re prepared to tackle your first-semester courses.

 - 26 questions

-- Functions and graphs - measures ability to perform operations and to solve problems that involve functions and graphs.
-Readiness for calculus is determined through use of algebraic, trigonometric, exponential, and logarithmic functions.
+Measures ability to perform operations and to solve problems that involve functions and graphs.
+Readiness for calculus is determined through the use of algebraic, trigonometric, exponential, and logarithmic functions.

 - 45 minutes

 - 37 questions